About me

 News

-• I have openings for PhD students to work with me starting in the 2023-2024 academic year.
+• PhD positions available: I have openings for PhD students to join my research group.
 If you're at MIT, send me an email and we can find a time to talk about research.
 If you're not yet at MIT, consider applying to the EECS PhD program and mention me in your application.

 Select recent papers